High5Apps/organize-backend/README.md

 ## Rails Tasks

 Rails includes many built-in tasks for administering the application service.
-List them all with `drails -T`.
+List them all with `drailsa -T`.
 Commonly used custom tasks are detailed below:

 ### `org:simulation` or `org:sim`

 This task randomly simulates an Org at the 10-day mark to simplify development.
 It's normally used as follows:
 1. Use your development client to create a new Org
-2. Run `drails org:sim` on your development machine
+2. Run `drailsa org:sim` on your development machine
 3. Share your Org's group secret from the development client's development settings menu into the task's input
     - If you're using a simulator or emulator on your development machine, just copy and paste the group secret into the task's input.
     - If you're using a physical development device external to your development machine, share the group secret using a secure meassaging service.
 For example you could share it from an Android phone to a Mac using the [Signal app](https://signal.org/) "Note to Self" feature, then open the Signal desktop client on your Mac, then copy/paste it into the task's input.